-CE Performance Review District Licensing Dog Control Elected Member Appeals Subcommittee Governance Committee Committee Committee Conduct Committee Subcommittee Mayor Boult Bill Unwin (Chair) All elected members All elected members of Councillor Hill (Chair) Mayor Boult Councillor Forbes Lyal Cocks of the Council of the Council and an Any two members of the Councillor Hill Councillor McRobie John Mann which any three may independent person Planning and Strategy Chief Executive Michael MacAvoy (CODC) form a hearings appointed by Council Committee.
-Bob McNeil (CODC) panel. who is the Chair.
-At the Neil Gillespie (CODC) Council meeting of 26 Murray Clearwater January 2017 Mike Holm (appointed 9 March 2017) was appointed as the Chair.
-Appointed 6 October 2016
+CE Performance Review District Licensing Dog Control Elected Member Appeals Subcommittee Governance Committee Committee Committee Conduct Committee Subcommittee Mayor Boult Bill Unwin (Chair) All elected members of All elected members of Councillor Hill (Chair) Mayor Boult Councillor Forbes Lyal Cocks the Council of which the Council and an Any two members of the Councillor Hill Councillor McRobie John Mann any three may form a independent person Planning and Strategy Chief Executive Michael MacAvoy (CODC) hearings panel. appointed by Council Committee.
+Bob McNeil (CODC) who is the Chair.
+At the Neil Gillespie (CODC) Council meeting of 26 January 2017 Mike Holm was appointed as the Chair.